 There are three parts in an italian Moka pot Coffee Maker.
 The boiler base, the coffee funnel, and the top brewed coffee chamber.

 Here are 7 Steps to perfect Italian style espresso Moka coffee in an aluminium espresso maker:

 Step 1: Disassemble your Moka Pot stovetop coffee maker

 First, take apart your coffee percolator into its three pieces.
 They are the bottom boiler, the middle coffee funnel, and the top coffee chamber.

 Next, check to make sure the silicone seal on the bottom of the coffee chamber is there and is kink free.
 It should be in good condition for a good seal.

 Step 2: Add in filtered water up to the safety valve

 After that, pour filtered water into the bottom chamber.
-Fill it to just below the safety value for an Americano-styled coffee.
+Fill it to just below the safety valve for an Americano-styled coffee.
 For richer and thicker Italian espresso style coffee, only fill the bottom chamber half way.

 Safety tip!
 Don’t fill water above the safety valve.
 The safety valve is there to release pressure in case the pressure is too high.
 That can be due to any blockages.
-The safety valve avoids possible explosion of the pot from high pressure.
+The safety valve avoids a possible explosion of the pot from high pressure.
 Make sure the stovetop coffee maker you use has an Italian safety valve.
 Some coffee percolators use cheap valves that can lead to dangerous accidents while making coffee.
 Check out the MILANO if you’re interested in buying one.